 4. Access the "Register Here" button on the top right of this website to begin your registration.
 Set up a family registration account under a parent name; once registered, you can add student names to your family account, giving them a separate registration log in and password.
 You must register your student to guarantee a spot in the class.

 All of our high school courses may be accredited by any accrediting program in compliance with Georgia requirements for accreditation.
 Please contact the accrediting agency at the beginning of the school year to determine steps to register.
 While Metro Academic Studies is not formally affiliated with any particular accreditation program, our families have worked with a variety of accredited programs to accredit courses on their student's high school diploma.
-These accredited programs include TNT Academy, Northeast Independent Preparatory Academy (NIPA), Ivy Manor Preparatory Academy (IMPA), Paragon Academy, St. Nicholas Academy, Noah Webster Center, Compass Prep and Parkview Christian Academy.
+These accredited programs include Augustine Classical Academy West, Northeast Independent Preparatory Academy (NIPA), St. Nicholas Academy, Noah Webster Center, and Compass Prep.
 Home educating students seeking accredited diplomas from these or other organizations, as well as those not seeking accreditation, are all welcome in our classes.